About Fiona

 I have studied directly with Randall O'Leary of Swara Yoga, Uma Dinsmore-Tuli of the Yoga Nidra Network and Womb Yoga, David Life and Sharon Gannon of Jivamukti Yoga, and Muz Murray, author and teacher of mantra and Vedic philosophy.
 My early practice was grounded at the Iyengar Institute in Maida Vale, London, and deepened through time spent at the North London Buddhist Centre.

-I have been profoundly influenced by the work of Sally Kempton, Donna Farhi, and Tias Little — teachers whose approach to yoga as an embodied, contemplative practice mirrors my own.
+I have been profoundly influenced by the work of Sally Kempton, Donna Farhi, and Tias Little, teachers whose approach to yoga as an embodied, contemplative practice mirrors my own.

 My introduction to somatic movement came through Blanche Mulholland of Somatic Alchemy, a meeting that opened a door I did not know existed.
 From there I was drawn deeper into the world of somatic practice, immersing myself in Continuum Movement and Body-Mind Centering®, the extraordinary work of Bonnie Bainbridge Cohen, whose understanding of the body as a living, intelligent system has fundamentally shaped how I work and how I teach.

-More recently I have trained in somatic therapy through The Centre for Healing and The Embody Lab, and I have completed a Graduate Certificate in Yoga Therapy through the Yoga Therapy Institute of Australia, a rigorous, clinically grounded training that bridges the ancient wisdom of yoga with contemporary therapeutic practice.
+More recently I have trained in somatic therapy through The Centre for Healing and The Embody Lab, and I completed a Graduate Certificate in Yoga Therapy through the Yoga Therapy Institute of Australia, a rigorous, clinically grounded training that bridges the ancient wisdom of yoga with contemporary therapeutic practice.

 5 Practices to Support Your Nervous System